Optimal Short-Circuit Resilient Formulas: A Coding Scheme with a Large Alphabet

-In this section we construct a coding scheme for interactive protocols assuming a noiseless feedback.
+In this section we construct a coding scheme for interactive protocols assuming noiseless feedback.
 We show that for any constant $\eps>0$, any protocol~$\pi_0$ defined over noiseless channels (with noiseless feedback) can be simulated by a protocol~$\pi= \pi_\eps$ defined over noisy channels (with noiseless feedback) such that (1) $CC(\pi)/CC(\pi_0) = O_\eps(1)$, and (2) $\pi$ is resilient to $(1/5-\eps,1/5-\eps)$-corruptions.
-The protocol~$\pi$ in this section communicates symbols from a large alphabet of polynomial size in~$\pi_0$.
+The protocol~$\pi$ in this section communicates symbols from a large alphabet of polynomial size in~$|\pi_0|$.
 In later sections we show how to reduce the size of the alphabet.
+While the coding scheme $\pi$ will alter its order of speaking in accordance with the noise, we will assume that $\pi_0$ is an alternating protocol.
+This is without loss of generality, since any protocol can be made alternating by increasing its communication complexity by a factor of at most~2.